zeroc-ice/datastorm/README.md

 ## DataStorm vs IceStorm

-Ice already provides a pub-sub service named IceStorm.
-So if you need pub-sub with Ice, should you use IceStorm or DataStorm?
+Ice already provides a pub/sub service named IceStorm.
+So if you need pub/sub with Ice, should you use IceStorm or DataStorm?

-IceStorm is broker-based pub-sub service, where the broker (the IceStorm service) can be replicated for fault-tolerance.
+IceStorm is broker-based pub/sub service, where the broker (the IceStorm service) can be replicated for fault-tolerance.
 It is mature and available for all programming languages supported by Ice.